 Put on your coziest pair of pj’s, pop some popcorn, and watch family Christmas movies!
 We’ve got your holiday movie guide, broken down by age group, ready to go for you so be sure to check that out as you plan to watch your favorite family Christmas movies this season.

 NEED I SAY MORE?
 Check out where to go ice skating outdoors in KC!

-Tis the season for holiday baking.
-Get the kids involved with helping you baking or the age old tradition of cookie cutters and decorating Christmas cookies!
+Tis’ the season for holiday baking.
+Get the kids involved with helping you bake or the age-old tradition of cookie cutters and decorating Christmas cookies!
 They will love getting creative and helping mom in the kitchen.

-Before Christmas, we love to get my kids together and bake cut out sugar cookies and decorate them!
+Before Christmas, we love to get my kids together and bake cut-out sugar cookies and decorate them!
 They never turn out “magazine perfect” but my kids LOVE doing it and they are perfect in my eyes!
-Here’s the recipe I use to our Christmas cut out cookies:
+Here’s the recipe I use for our Christmas cut-out cookies:

 - 1 cup butter softened